jkreller/break-it/README.md

 # break-it
-Just a small JavaScript Breakout-clone, for learning purpose.
+Just a small JavaScript Breakout-clone, for learning about HTML 5 canvas.